Skip to content

 Time to Dive in!

-But we just made our own keto friendly tortillas from scratch that are actually strong enough to wrap, but still soft and flavourful.
+Congratulations, you just made your own homemade keto friendly tortillas from scratch that are actually strong enough to wrap, but still soft and flavourful.

 It may not be a recipe bust out last minute on a busy weeknight.
 But when you want to make an authentic low carb Mexican feast, or enjoy a taco Tuesday with the family, these keto friendly oat fiber tortillas are a great homemade option.